MycroftAI/.github/CONTRIBUTING.md

 ### Committing code

-Committed your code in logical units with each having a clear commit message is helpful for both the reviewers, and anyone looking at your code in the future (including yourself).
+Committing your code in logical units with each having a clear commit message is helpful for both the reviewers, and anyone looking at your code in the future (including yourself).

 #### Commit messages